Programming-Org/Programming/README.md

 ### Part 2
 Once you have added the bot to your server, you will need to create a .env file as seen here.

+Where it says 11111111111 replace it with a long value
 ```json
 {
   "TOKEN": "YOUR_TOKEN_HERE",